GDStaff/android_device_huawei_hi6250/README.md

 ### Step 4: Building

 #### Are you Code Of Honor? (optional)
-If you want to include Meticulus Development extras
+If you want to include CodeOfHonor Development extras

 Terminal:
 ```bash